manage a development team

 Ready to Manage a Development Team?

 Being a great manager isn‘t about an Ivy League degree or a crazy IQ.
-Sure, it helps to be a genius or a socially gifted person, but you can make do with a lot less.
+Sure, it helps to be a genius or a socially gifted person, but you can do it with much less.

 Hell, you might end up getting surprised at various points.
-You think the software will look one way, but instead, it‘s something else.
+You think the software will look one way, but it‘s something else instead.

-That feature you were excited about doesn‘t pan out quite as you‘d expected.
-It‘s tempting to blame the team and go back to the ineffective micro-managing ways.
+That feature you were excited about doesn‘t pan out as you‘d expected.
+It‘s tempting to blame the team and return to ineffective micro-managing.

 Resist, resist, resist!
-If you hire a great team and use great management practices, you‘ll get great results almost all of the time.
+If you hire a great team and use excellent management practices, you‘ll always get great results.
 Of course, there will be exceptions, but these exceptions are few and far between.

 To do that, you have to be brave.
-You‘ll have to have the courage to trust your technical team and stay in your lane.
+You‘ll have the courage to trust your technical team and stay in your lane.
 Are you up to the task?

-If you need any help from experienced software developers or project managers following the best development practices, get in touch with DevTeam.Space via this quick product specification form.
+If you need help from experienced software developers or project managers following the best development practices, contact DevTeam.Space via this quick product specification form.

-Our vetted and field-expert software developers follow an AI-based agile approach while delivering market-competitive software solutions successfully.
-Discuss with one of our account managers in detail how your software project can be the next big hit in the user market.
+Our vetted and expert mobile and web developers follow an AI-based agile approach while delivering market-competitive software solutions successfully.
+Discuss with one of our account managers how your software project can be the next big hit in the user market.

 Frequently Asked Questions on How to Manage a Development Team